negbook/threads/README.md

 ```
 ## Modules : Tween
 Tween some properties value of a lua table.
 It can be tbl.x tbl.y tbl.z tbl.alpha tbl.height tbl.width etc...
+You can Draw it (while wait 0 ) to show how it tween the value like alpha 255 220 190 ...
+0  in 3 seconds.
 ```
-Threads.TweenCFX.removeTween (object)  --cancel a tween Threads.TweenCFX.endTween (object, forceComplete)  --force to the end of tween Threads.TweenCFX.to (object, duration, vars)  --from something to the end such as alpha Threads.TweenCFX.delayCall (object, duration, vars) --from something to the end such as alpha but not change/tween anything.
+Threads.TweenCFX.removeTween (object)  --cancel a tween Threads.TweenCFX.endTween (object, forceComplete)  --force to the end of tween Threads.TweenCFX.to (object, duration, vars)  --from something to the end in the duration time such as alpha Threads.TweenCFX.delayCall (object, duration, vars) --from something to the end in the duration time such as alpha but not change/tween anything.
 ```